credential-handler/chapi.io/playgroundFaq.md

 }
 ```

-3. The CHAPI Playground /exchanges endpoint responds with a VP containing the specified credential
+**Step 3**: The CHAPI Playground /exchanges endpoint responds with a VP containing the specified credential
 ```
 {
   "verifiablePresentation": {